nicolaiarocci/nicolaiarocci.com/content/books.md

 ### 2024

+* Kind of Blue: the making of the Miles Davis masterpiece, Ashley Kahn ★★★☆☆
 * Sixty Degrees North: Around the World in Search of Home, Malachy Tallack ★★★☆☆
 * Replay, Jordan Mechner ★★★★☆
 * The Horde: how the Mongols changed the world, Marie Favereau ★★★★☆